Stern-Lab/AssociVar/README.md

 Use the pipeline under association_tests to find the true variants in your sequencing data.
 Next, use the scripts in strains_and_linkage_between_variants to find the relationship between these variants.

+Example directory contains an example run of this pipeline on real data, together with the pipeline outputs and final results.